Bylaws of the Staff Council of The University of Texas at Dallas - UTDPP1073

 - Past President: In the interest of continuity in the Staff Council's work, following the President's term of office, the President shall become the Past President for one year to act in an advisory capacity to the Staff Council and the Executive Board.
 Unless reelected as a representative, the Past President shall be an ex-officio member of the Staff Council.

-- President - The President shall:
+- Staff Council President - The Staff Council President shall:

 - Terms of Office

 - The term of office for all officer positions will be one year.

 - No member may hold more than one office at a time and no member shall be eligible to serve more than four consecutive terms in the same office.

 - All vacant officer positions shall be filled within 45 days.

 - Unexpired Term: In the event that the President is unable to complete the elected term of office, the Vice President shall assume the vacant office for the length of the unexpired term.
 In the event that the office of Vice President becomes vacant, a special election shall be held any regular meeting of the Staff Council with a quorum.

 - Transfer of Records: All records pertaining to current Staff Council business shall be transferred from outgoing officers to those incoming.
 The Executive Board and the Secretary shall insure that past records of the Staff Council are maintained according to the UT Dallas Policy on Records Management and Retention.